openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 Context
 *******
-edX/2U has a volunteer security working group (SWG) that has historically handled the triage process for any open source vulnerabilities.
+edX/2U has a volunteer Security Working Group (SWG) that has historically handled the triage process for any open source vulnerabilities.
 This process included digesting emails that were sent to security@edx.org, assessing the severity of the reported vulnerability, and then triaging the disclosure to the owners/maintainers of the affected component(s).